OCamlPro/liquidity/docs/sphynx/src/reference/liquidity.rst

 list given in argument is unmodified.

 * ``( :: ) : 'a -> 'a list -> 'a list`` Add a new element at the head
   of the list.
 The previous list becomes the tail of the new list.
+It is translated to ``CONS`` in Michelson.

   Example::